 Learn more about ‘Composition’

-When lining up a shot angle, height and direction are compositional decisions – as are what to include and exclude.
-Learning about composition helps you control these decisions and improve your shots.
+When when you line up a shot, angle, height and direction are composition decisions.
+They are part of the idea behind what to include and exclude.
+Learning to control these decisions helps you to better set up your shots and improve your photography.

 Easy introduction to ‘visual elements’ in photographs